Zish19/Zish19/README.md

-🚀 Bridging Data Science & Software Engineering | Dual-Degree Student @ IIT Madras & KIET

-At 18, I’m building a career at the intersection of AI and Full-Stack Development.
-I am pursuing a BTech in Computer Science at KIET alongside a BS in Data Science from IIT Madras, shaping a strong foundation in both theory and real-world application.

-👨‍💻 Technical Strengths: I focus on building practical solutions—developing web-based, multi-threaded applications, crafting responsive interfaces, and implementing projects using Flask and SQLite.

-🛠️ Core Skills: Python, C, HTML, CSS | Git & GitHub | AIML, Data Science, Web Development

-🌟 Beyond Coding: TEDxKIET Volunteer and active member of the Sundarbans House for the IITM BS program.

-Always eager to connect with professionals in Data Science and Software Development.
+I’m a Computer Science and Data Science undergraduate at IIT Madras and KIET, focused on building real-world systems at the intersection of AI and software engineering.

+I take a build-first approach—developing scalable, practical solutions beyond theory.
+My work spans backend systems, full-stack applications, and Generative AI.

+What I work with:
+ • Python, C++, TypeScript
+ • FastAPI, Flask, Node.js
+ • React, Next.js
+ • PyTorch, TensorFlow, Pandas
+ • AWS, Cloud platforms

+Recently, I’ve been exploring LLM-based systems, building projects like Cloud Service Referee.

+I also contribute as a TEDxKIET Volunteer and engage with the IIT Madras data science community.

+I’m open to opportunities in AI, cloud, and full-stack engineering.

 ## 🌐 Socials: